 5 killed in mass shooting at LGBTQ+ nightclub in Colorado Springs

-COLORADO SPRINGS, Colo. — Five people were killed and 18 others injured in a shooting at an LGBTQ+ nightclub in Colorado Springs late Saturday night.
+COLORADO SPRINGS, Colo. — At least five people were killed and 25 others injured in a shooting at an LGBTQ+ nightclub in Colorado Springs late Saturday night.

 The shooting took place just before midnight at Club Q, located in northeast Colorado Springs.
-As of Monday afternoon, police have not identified any of the victims; they are being treated at both UC Health Memorial and Penrose hospitals.
-Police say 17 of those injured were from gunshot wounds, one was hurt but not from a gunshot.
+As of Sunday morning, police have not identified any of the victims; they are being treated at both UC Health Memorial and Penrose hospitals.

 Police did not shoot the suspect, Castro added.
-At least two people at the club stopped the gunman and wrestled weapons away from him.
-Police identified the two individuals as Richard Fierro and Thomas James.
+At least two people at the club stopped the gunman.
+Colorado Springs Mayor John Suthers in a press conference said the patrons wrestled the gun away from the shooter and pinned him on the ground.

 “We owe them a great debt of thanks,” Colorado Springs Police Chief Adrian Vasquez said.